 Potatoes and Cumin are a great match.
 This retro baked dish is a great dish for any time of the year, and extremely wonderful in cooler Autumn months and Winter.
 It layers the potato with black pepper and cumin seed, and tops it with juicy tomatoes, breadcrumbs and parsley.
 It is a comforting dish, home cooking at its best.
 Who would not want to come home to a dish like this?

 Are you looking for more Potato dishes?
-Try Batata Hara (Lebanese Roasted Potatoes), Pommes de Terre Maxim, Parmesan Potatoes, Gratin of Potatoes and Zucchini with Thyme, Potato and Cheddar Gratin, Potato Subzi, and a Surprise Potato Tartin.
+Try Batata Hara (Lebanese Roasted Potatoes), Pommes de Terre Maxim, Parmesan Potatoes, Gratin of Potatoes and Zucchini with Thyme, Gratin Dauphinois, Potato Subzi, and a Surprise Potato Tartin.

 Feel free to browse recipes from our Retro Recipes series – recipes from our previous blog that ran from 1995 – 2005.
 You might also like our Potato recipes here and our Gratin Recipes.
 Or you might like to browse Tomato recipes.
 Check out our easy Mid Autumn recipes.